alexanderdna/VanityAddrGen/README.md

 the end of it.
 The application currently doesn't support having a keyword in the middle of the address, for practical reasons.

-The result will be the seed and a Nano address.
+The result will be the seed and a Banano address.
 Since Nano and Banano have the same architecture, you can use the seed for both coins.

 Disclaimer: running this application can be a CPU intensive task.